How licensing works

 What tools can consume a build agent license?

 The CI agent license is useful for analysis in a CI environment because it allows you to do a quick analysis of parts of an application--one or more files.
 Use this license type when you want to analyze only a single file or set of files, not an entire application.
 To make it possible, you need to connect to a project.

 This capability is useful in a pre-check-in environment, where you can, for example, set up the build to fail under certain conditions, such as if there are new issues detected.

 The CI agent output can be directed to a text file.
 Or, for example, if you're running the command on Jenkins, the CI agent output can be directed to the Jenkins console log.
 Whereas the kwbuildproject analysis results (used by other license types) are loaded to the Klocwork Portal, the kwciagent analysis results are local to the CI agent workspace.
 You cannot load results to the Klocwork Portal and you need a connected project.

 A CI agent license is checked out when you run the command and returns it when the command completes.
-There is no linger time for this kind of license.

 What tools can consume a CI agent license?

 Detailed look at how the user license works

 Many of the tools that consume a user license have a time-out period associated with them.